Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - You may not reverse engineer, decompile, disassemble, or create derivative works from the AFFIRM application.

-- In no event will Alberta Agriculture and Forestry be liable to you for any claims, costs, losses or damages, including without limitation, lost profits or lost data arising out of the use or inability to use AFFIRM or any data or any advice supplied therein.
+- In no event will Agriculture and Irrigation be liable to you for any claims, costs, losses or damages, including without limitation, lost profits or lost data arising out of the use or inability to use AFFIRM or any data or any advice supplied therein.

 Connect with the AFFIRM team: